-- Hold a relevant credential.
-Individuals interested in becoming Assessors must hold a relevant credential from one of the residential trade organizations listed on the Home Energy Score website.
-The Home Energy Score program recognizes those credentials as well as more comprehensive certifications offered by these organizations.
-To see a full list of qualifying credentials offered by these organizations, contact them directly. - 2.
-Pass the online Home Energy Score tests.
+- 1. Assessor candidates must hold a relevant and current credential from one of the residential trade organizations listed on the Home Energy Score website.
+The Home Energy Score program recognizes those credentials as well as more comprehensive certifications offered by these organizations. - 2.
+Pass the online Home Energy Score exam.

-Once an Assessor meets these requirements, DOE will provide a user ID and password in order to access the Scoring Tool.
+Once an Assessor meets these requirements, DOE will provide an Assessor ID (user ID) and access to the Scoring Tool.
+The Assessor must be accompanied by a mentor (either in-field or remotely, as described on pages 8-9 of this Partnership Agreement) for the first Home Energy Score assessment completed.
 The Assessor can ONLY provide Home Energy Scores as part of services rendered through one of DOE's official Home Energy Score Partners.
 Assessors cannot score homes that are outside of their Partner's service area.